lesnikyan/lisapet/readme.md

 2. Tuples: `(val, val, val)`.

 Tuple.
-Few values in the brackets over comma.
+Few values in the parenthesis over comma.
 Tuple is immutable.
 ```python
 vals = (1, 100, 'More numbers')